Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/wiring.md

 Mark your spot for the port.
 You can use a marker to note the spot.
 Though right between the big gap between the flanges is a good spot.
 You might notice my pen mark is a bit to the left.
 That works, but actually around where i put the red dot should be easier.
 ![image](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/10b70c21-9337-485a-9186-2324bf1b0e06)

 Drill a hole.
 Our socket is a little over 3/8 in in diameter, so i used a 3/8 in drill bit to make a hole, and then wiggled it around a bit to make it large enough to fit.

 ![PXL_20240620_185611055](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/f55ffc26-adcb-4c15-96ca-ddbc6bb00e10)

 You can use a razor blade to remove any burrs from the edges of the hole you made.

 ![PXL_20240620_185721979](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/e548a86a-03da-4662-8dc4-59c851655ff2)

 Slide the socket into place.
 The rubber stopper and gasket should be on the outside, and the metal washer and nut should come on the inside after it.
 Tighten it well.

 ![image](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/4876edc3-8cdb-4c24-a8a7-d3b466d5fd8a)

 If you are really paranoid about moisture, you can hot glue or silicone around your port to make it extra secure.

 ![image](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/59105d35-93fc-433c-bc66-981e39d7e803)

 ## Wiring
-use an inline lever nut to connect the socket to the plug
+Use an inline lever nut to connect the socket to the plug.

 ![image](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/ef06751f-ea85-4ae8-89ce-63c4495adaf8)
 ![image](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/dda78c19-a41c-4487-97c4-7330b2ab44c9)